Caribbean Princess Returns To Port Everglades After 300+ Passengers Get Sick

 The gastrointestinal illness cases reported are totals for the entire voyage and do not represent the number of active gastrointestinal cases at any given port of call or at disembarkation, according to the CDC.

+Trinidad and Tobago denied entry to the ship.
+Passengers said they were turned away by others too.

+“St. Kitts was the first one they told us, no, we can’t go to, then it was Barbados.
+Then we’re on our way to Trinidad and that’s when they found out we couldn’t get clearance for Trinidad, so they figured we couldn’t get clearance for the rest of the ports so they turned us around,” said Jaret Sharp.

-In response to the outbreak, the CDC said the ship’s crew has increased their cleaning and disinfection procedures.
-The ship’s medical team has also been collecting stool specimens from passengers and crew gastrointestinal illness cases and sending them for testing.
+In response to the outbreak, the CDC said the ship’s crew had increased their cleaning and disinfection procedures.
+The ship’s medical team collected stool specimens from passengers and crew gastrointestinal illness cases and sent them for testing.

 Princess Cruises said the Caribbean Princess “curtailed its voyage out of an abundance of caution due to guests reporting symptoms consistent with a mild case of gastrointestinal illness.”